d2ny/Basic-Web-Application-with-AWS/README.md

 Module 4.
 - Creating a DynamoDB table using the AWS Management Console.
 - Creating a role and manage permissions with IAM.
-- Writing to a DynamoDB table using the AWS SDK (Python, JavaScript, and Java)
+- Writing to a DynamoDB table using the AWS SDK (Python, JavaScript, and Java).

 Module 5.
-- Calling the API Gateway from an HTML page
+- Calling the API Gateway from an HTML page.
 - Uploading a new version of the web app to the Amplify console.

 Module 6.